csc-training/csc-env-eff/slides/03_disk_areas.md

 # Additional fast local disk areas

 - [`$TMPDIR` on login nodes](https://docs.csc.fi/computing/disk/#login-nodes)
-    - Each of the login nodes has 2900 GiB of fast local storage in `$TMPDIR`
+    - Each of the login nodes have 2900 GiB of fast local storage in `$TMPDIR`
     - The local disk is meant for temporary storage (_e.g._ compiling software) and is cleaned frequently
 - [NVMe disks on some compute nodes on Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/#local-storage)
     - Interactive, I/O and GPU nodes have fast local disks (NVMe) in `$LOCAL_SCRATCH`